-All students in the CCN program are expected to complete a graduate fellowship application in their first year.
-If they are eligible for funding from an agency, their advisor will determine whether the application should be submitted for review.
+All students in the CCN program are expected to complete a graduate fellowship application in their first year as part of PSY 6300 requirements.
+If the students are eligible for funding from an agency, their advisor will determine whether the application should be submitted for review.
 For U.S. students, this will be an NSF graduate fellowship or an NRSA predoctoral fellowship from the NIH.
 For Canadian students, this will be an NSERC.
 For students from other countries, the advisor, area heads, and Director of Graduate Studies will attempt to find other possible sources for fellowship funding.